the-mason-jar/the-mason-jar/cocktails/the-bloody-mary/mary-sweet.md

 Notes
 -----------

+* For a boozy variation, use the left over watermelon from infusing [watermelon vodka]().
 * Go easy on both celery and pepper as they can overwhelm the taste a bit.
 * For a vegan version, use soy sauce or mix a bit of Bragg's Amino Acid with tamarind paste instead of Worchestershire.